This article is based on an old pamphlet with the same title, written by Charles E Hummel.

 To live like this, we need to know what is important and what is not.

-In several places in the Gospels we read of Jesus withdrawing, usually very early in the morning, to quiet places to pray.
+In several places in the Gospels we read of Yeshua withdrawing, usually very early in the morning, to quiet places to pray.

-In chapter 5 Luke tells us that Jesus often withdrew to lonely places to pray.
+In chapter 5 Luke tells us that Yeshua often withdrew to lonely places to pray.

 Was this his secret to an unrushed life?